LucaWeissbeck/SurveyWzrd-Backend/README.md

 ## Local testing instructions
 Java 15 required to run the program.
-The Docker image can also be used after you successfully built the jar file, or you use the pre built one from us..
+You can run the application using the docker image (as descirbed below).
+Before building the docker image the jar file needs to be built.

 All the commands should be executed from the root folder of this project.
-You first have to potentially make the **gradlew file executable** with:
+You first have to potentially create the **gradlew file executable** with:
 ```
 chmod +x gradlew
 ```